-Additional details of our GHG emissions and performance against goals are included in the Performance Metrics and Reporting Frameworks Summary.
+Additional details of our greenhouse gas emissions and performance against goals are included in the Performance Metrics and Reporting Frameworks Summary.

-Deloitte has committed to invest in meaningful market solutions for the emissions we cannot yet eliminate.
-In recent years, we have compensated for unabated emissions through carbon credit purchases as a means to promote the advancement of sustainability solutions, while also recognizing that this does not replace the need to reduce emissions in line with science.
-In FY2021 and FY2022, Deloitte purchased certified carbon credits for 100% of emissions from operations and business travel.
+A core tenet of Deloitte’s WorldClimate strategy includes investing in meaningful solutions for the emissions we cannot eliminate.
+Decarbonising through absolute reductions remains a key priority for Deloitte.
+During our transition, however, Deloitte has chosen to compensate for unabated emissions through offset purchases as a means to promote the advancement of sustainability solutions while also recognising that it does not replace the need to reduce emissions in line with science-based approaches.

 In FY2022, Deloitte has continued to offset its operational and business-travel emissions with verified carbon credit purchases.
 Additionally, two of the largest Deloitte firms chose to offset their purchased goods and services emissions in both FY2021 and FY2022.

 Deloitte will continue to evolve its carbon offsets strategy as a component of our overall net-zero strategy, informed by external guidance on carbon offset leading practices and changes in the market.
 Offset projects we support include reforestation, preventing deforestation, projects focussed on health and livelihoods and sustainable infrastructure.

 Deloitte recognises the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) as a useful framework for assessing and reporting on climate-related risks and opportunities.
 Deloitte issued its inaugural TCFD report last year and anticipates issuing an update to the report later this calendar year.